Wolverine971/9takes/src/blog/people/creators/Jake-Paul.md

 	/>
 </div>

-> **Disclaimer** This analysis of booboo's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of booboo.
+> **Disclaimer** This analysis of Jake Paul's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Jake Paul.

 <details>
-<summary class="accordion">TL;DR: Why booboo is an Enneagram type</summary>
+<summary class="accordion">TL;DR: Why Jake Paul is an Enneagram type 3</summary>
 <div class="panel">
 <ul>
 <li><b>Ambition in Overdrive</b>: Known for his brash confidence and relentless ambition, Jake Paul's rise from social media star to boxing celebrity reflects the quintessential Type 3 trait - an overwhelming desire to succeed.
 His decision to enter the brutal boxing ring shows his drive to achieve, challenging public skepticism about his fighting prowess.</li>